pranav-ganesh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts (UC2)

-2. User requests to display a specific contact in the list
+1. User requests to display a specific contact in the list

-3. Application displays the contact details in a new window
+2. Application displays the contact details in the person card

+  Use case ends

+**Extensions**

 * 1a.
 The list is empty.

+  Use case ends

+* 1b.
+The given index is invalid.

+    * 1b1.
+Command box displays an error message.

       Use case ends.

-* 2a.
-The given index is invalid.

-    * 2a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

 **Use Case 8: Filter contacts**